algolia/we-rate-tweets/README.md

 ![Algolia dashboard relevance](https://cl.ly/0E0J2B100q0m/Screenshot%202017-10-19%2017.27.06.png "Algolia dashboard relevance")

 If you'd like tweets to be ranked purely by retweets or purely by likes, you can do that.
 You can also choose to rank chronologically.
-The [Algolia documentation](https://algolia.com/docs) will be your best friend and you explore the options.
+The [Algolia documentation](https://algolia.com/docs) will be your best friend as you explore the options.

 ### Rating emojis